Winds-AI/browser-tools-setup-website/content/each-tool-explained/api.searchEndpoints.md

 }
 ```

 ---

 ## Error Handling

-- **Index missing**: If the semantic index isnâ€™t built, the tool returns an error instructing you to reindex via Dev Panel.
+- **Index missing**: If the semantic index isn’t built, the tool returns an error instructing you to reindex via Dev Panel.
 - **Invalid method**: Validates method filter.
 - **Missing Swagger**: Clear error if SWAGGER_URL not configured.